marine-cytometry/marine-cytometry.github.io/content/home.md

 The instrument can also be equipped for full spectral analysis.

 {{ floating_image(
-path="images/pseudo-spectrum.png",
+path="images/angular_experiments.png",
 side="left",
-caption="Fluorescence spectrum of Pseudo-nitzschia multiseries.", title="Pseudo-nitzschia Multiseries"
+title="Examples of Angular Experiments"
 ) }}

 The MarLux™ cell sorter incorporates Dark Field illumination in a circular layout.
 This geometry allows multiple excitation and emission channels (up to five each) at user-selectable angles.
 Because of its flexibility and low background noise, the MarLux is well suited to investigating particles whose properties fall in the Mie scatter domain.

-{{ floating_image(
-path="images/angular_experiments.png",
-side="right",
-title="Examples of Angular Experiments"
-) }}

 ## Controlled Environment Sorting